GSLabDev/brocade-vtep-appliance-ui/README.md

 # Installation
 ***Prerequisites***
-* To install Brocade HW-VTEP Appliance, you need the 64-bit version of one of these Ubuntu/RHEL/CentOS versions:Ubuntu 14.04RHEL 7 / CentOS 7RHEL 6 / CentOS 6
+* To install Brocade HW-VTEP Appliance, you need the 64-bit version of one of theseUbuntu/RHEL/CentOS versions
+  * Ubuntu 14.04
+  * Ubuntu 16.04
+  * RHEL 7 / CentOS 7
+  * RHEL 6 / CentOS 6
 * StackStorm v2.2
 * Python 2.7
 * git